About University College Dublin

 Non Business students

 Typically registration priority is given for students who have a major in that subject field (for example, a History major will be given priority registration for history courses).
 Non-majors can select courses in a certain field, but these are subject to availability.
-In oversubscribed or popular majors (like psychology or English), students may be limited in the number of courses they may take.
+In oversubscribed or popular majors (like psychology or English), students may be limited in the number of courses they may take (for example, English majors may only take one level 3 course).
 Typically study abroad students take courses at stage (or level) 2 or 3.
 Students are not allowed to take Level 4 courses (graduate).

 The UCD-Quinn School of Business was established in 1908 and there are currently over 100 faculty and over 3,000 students.
 UCD-Quinn is the only business school in Ireland to hold accreditation from the American College of Business accreditation, AACSB (International), and the top European accreditations, EQUIS and AMBA.
 Fewer than 1% of business schools in the world hold this "triple crown of accreditation."
 All courses in the Quinn School of Business, the undergraduate school located at the Belfield campus, are available to University of Richmond students who meet minimum prerequisites.
-All Richmond students take the course "Irish Business History."
-Prior to departure, students will pre-select courses with the assistance of Dr. Tom Cosse in the E. Claiborne Robins School of Business.
+Prior to departure, students will pre-select courses with the assistance of Dr. Tom Cossé in the E. Claiborne Robins School of Business.
 Students can select from Level 1, 2, or 3 courses (courses will start with the number 1, 2, or 3).
 Level 1 courses are introductory, level 2 courses are intermediate, and level 3 courses are advanced.
 Courses ending in letters 'S' or 'D' are not available for undergraduate students.

-The normal load is 5 courses per semester.
+The normal load for business students equals 5 courses per semester.
 This is usually equivalent to 50 ECTS for full year and 25 ECTS for semester.
 However, students may take a maximum of 6 courses if they desire.
 Once students have selected 4 business modules, they may be allowed to take up to 2 modules outside of the business school (subject to approval).
-The Irish Business History course is mandatory.
+Students should ideally take a class on the economy, political system, culture, and/or history of the host school’s country, if such a course is available.

-To see the list of Quinn business modules, click UCD Quinn Modules 16-17.
+To see the list of Quinn business modules, click UCD Quinn 2018-19 modules.
 Typical subjects of study include Accounting, Business Administration, Economics, Finance, Int'l Business, Marketing, and Celtic/Irish Studies.
 More information can be found here.

 C (40-49%) Acceptable